gehwissenlos/Yourls-Email-Notify/README.md

 # Yourls-email-notify
-Have Your;s send you an email when someone clicks a shortened link.
+Have Yourls send you an email when someone clicks a shortened link.